I know all the tricks when it comes to entertaining a toddler at home!

 - Top Choice: Melissa & Doug Lock and Roll

 - Cheaper Choice: A Padlock (but watch your toddler with small parts!)

 - Fun Choice: Pirate Treasure Box (top fun for you and your toddler, pirate toys are fantastic, right?)

 Best Toddler Toys With Keys And Locks

-I would then have to search the house until I find it and unlock it.
-Then, it was my turn to lock the padlock onto something, and he would go looking for it.
+I would then have to search the house until I found it and unlock it.
+Then, it was my turn to secure the padlock onto something, and he would go looking for it.

 Even now, whenever he finds the padlock in his vast mountain of other toys, he spends a bit of time locking and unlocking it!